aiven/terraform-provider-aiven/docs/resources/grafana.md

 Optional:

 - `allow_sign_up` (Boolean) Automatically sign-up users on successful sign-in.
-- `allowed_organizations` (List of String) Require users to belong to one of given organizations.
+- `allowed_organizations` (Set of String) Require users to belong to one of given organizations.
-- `team_ids` (List of Number) Require users to belong to one of given team IDs.
+- `team_ids` (Set of Number) Require users to belong to one of given team IDs.

 <a id="nestedblock--grafana_user_config--auth_gitlab"></a>